krytonx85/k8sntnxautosetup/README.md

 2. ssh key pass installed
 3. Highly recommend to install virtual env to install the python3 dependencies

+# Accessing the cluster
+Your kubeconfig file is found in directory `kubespray/inventory/mycluster/artifacts`
 # Configuration Notes
-1. Following Config is created by default
+Following Config is created by default
    a.
 4 VMs - 4 vcpu and 8GB RAM
    b.
 Kubernetes 1.17 with Calico
    c.
 Ingress Controller - Nginx